Gram21/BERT4DAT/README.md

 The preprocessed datasets are based on the original dataset that can be found at [SoftwareDesignLab/Archie](https://github.com/SoftwareDesignLab/Archie).
 These datasets are used in the following papers:
 - Mirakhorli, M., & Cleland-Huang, J. (2016).
 Detecting, Tracing, and Monitoring Architectural Tactics in Code.
 IEEE Annals of the History of Computing, (03), 205-220.
 - Mirakhorli, M., Shin, Y., Cleland-Huang, J., & Cinar, M. (2012, June).
 A tactic-centric approach for automating traceability of quality concerns.
 In 2012 34th international conference on software engineering (ICSE) (pp. 639-649).
 IEEE.

+For the case study, we used [Apache Hadoop](https://hadoop.apache.org).